Psychlist1972/Fix-SoundDevices-File-Corruption/README.md

 TO USE:

+Use a Windows 10 PC, with the FAT32 EFS patch.

 1. Make a copy of your wav files and put them into some easily-found directory.
 There can be subfolders.
 This script will process them.

 2. Copy these two files (the .ps1 and .psm1) to the same directory